Security Division (Wehrmacht)

 Security Divisions (German: Sicherungs-Divisionen) were German rear-area military units engaged in Nazi security warfare in occupied Europe during World War II.
 Almost all divisions were employed in areas on the Eastern front with the exception of the 325th Security Division which operated within occupied France.
 The units were tasked with fighting local partisans, intelligence, and counterinsurgency against resistance groups, rounding up Jews and other ethnic groups as part of the Holocaust, and conducting punitive actions in civilian areas.
 These divisions carried out numerous war crimes.
-Many of their commanders were punished after the war at the subsequent Nuremberg trials for their conduct during the war.

 History

 The Wehrmacht security divisions were set up at the beginning of 1941 and were intended to perform policing, security and counter-insurgency duties in the rear of the main German field armies, under the direction of the respective army rear area command, or Korück.
 They were organised from divisions initially raised in the 3rd wave of mobilisation, these being former Landwehr divisions largely manned by second-line reservists.

 As Rear Security Divisions they were not well equipped like front line troops, some of the divisions started out as infantry divisions but once they were assigned to rear security, their heavy weapons were sent off to be used by front line troops.

 Many of the Security Divisions were thrown into frontline service during the major Soviet offensives of 1944, such as Operation Bagration, and destroyed in the process.
 Some were rebuilt as standard infantry divisions due to the chronic manpower shortages of the Wehrmacht in this period.